Foundations of Psychedelic Psychotherapy

 The program is geared specifically for the those trained and practicing in one of the following disciplines:

 - Social Work

-- Psychotherapy (including clergy/spiritual care providers and music therapists who are regulated psychotherapists)
+- Psychotherapy (including clergy/spiritual care providers and music therapists who are registered psychotherapists)

 - Family Medicine